 As well, auditors required them to implement a process where they changed the NPA passwords across each of their Unix/Linux systems every 30 – 60 days.
 With 1,000s of servers, that meant a manual change on each system.
 The Bank calculated that they would need 3 security administrators dedicated to this function alone.

-Using Powertech Identity & Access Manager (BoKS), the Bank is now able to full control privileged user access processes and has eliminated the sharing of NPA passwords.
-Powertech Identity & Access Manager (BoKS) also automatically consolidates all user activity logs from across their server domains, including keystroke logs, to greatly simplify audits and compliance.
+Using Core Privileged Access Manager (BoKS), the Bank is now able to full control privileged user access processes and has eliminated the sharing of NPA passwords.
+Core Privileged Access Manager (BoKS) also automatically consolidates all user activity logs from across their server domains, including keystroke logs, to greatly simplify audits and compliance.

-The Powertech Identity & Access Manager (BoKS) system synchronizes with LDAP (which is connected to the Corporate Directory and HR databases).
+The Core Privileged Access Manager (BoKS) system synchronizes with LDAP (which is connected to the Corporate Directory and HR databases).
 That means they are automatically adding and removing user accounts and access entitlements as a status change is made in LDAP to eliminate dormant accounts and access scope creep.
 This is a big labor savings since security administrators no longer need to manage user accounts.
-With Powertech Identity & Access Manager (BoKS), they have also standardized their naming convention, have well-defined user roles, and easy to manage host groups to simplify administration.
+With Core Privileged Access Manager (BoKS), they have also standardized their naming convention, have well-defined user roles, and easy to manage host groups to simplify administration.

 Perhaps most importantly, the Bank is now able to automatically enforce privileged user access rights and routes at a granular level, meaning they can control authorization over who can access which server, from where, using which protocol (RDP, SSH down to sub-service levels), and when.
-As well, Powertech Identity & Access Manager (BoKS) automatically controls privileged elevations without sharing the password; it also controls which commands a privileged user can execute.
+As well, Core Privileged Access Manager (BoKS) automatically controls privileged elevations without sharing the password; it also controls which commands a privileged user can execute.

 There are many security and operational benefits associated with the implementation of privileged access management for such a large financial institution.